New Feature Request¶

 - If the feature is already implemented in other frameworks, a short explanation of how that was implemented and its advantages

-In the following cases a new feature request will be rejected:
+In the following cases a new feature request will be rejected if:

 - The feature makes the framework slow

-- The feature doesn’t provide any additional value to the framework
+- The feature does not provide any additional value to the framework

-- The NFR is not clear, bad documentation, unclear explanation, etc.
+- The NFR is not clear, bad documentation, unclear explanations, etc.

-- The NFR doesn’t follow the current guidelines/philosophy of the framework
+- The NFR does not follow the current guidelines/philosophy of the framework

 - The NFR affects/breaks applications developed in current/older versions of the framework

-- The original poster doesn’t provide feedback/input when requested
+- The original poster does not provide feedback/input when requested

 - It's technically impossible to implement